-Cross border trade allows you to shop online from Australia on some New Zealand and UK ONLINE stores with your Afterpay account opened in your home country.
+Cross border trade allows you to shop online from Canada on some Australian, New Zealand, US and UK ONLINE stores with your Afterpay account opened in your home country.
 Making it easier for you to purchase the things you love overseas from the comfort of your own home.

 How does Afterpay work out how much I pay?

 Afterpay converts the price of the goods from the retailer’s home currency to your currency so that you can see exactly how much it will cost you upfront.
 Unlike a lot of other international payment providers, we do not charge any other fees on top of the exchange rate so that you know exactly how much the order will cost before you commit to buy.

 I googled the exchange rate and the rate from Afterpay is not the same, why?

 - When you google ‘currency conversion’ or ‘fx rates’ online, you typically see a wholesale exchange rate which is the rate at which foreign currency conversions occur for central banks, major financial institutions and large corporations.

 - Wholesale exchange rates are generally reserved for institutions who convert billions of dollars annually and is not the rate that a regular customer would receive from a bank or foreign currency company to buy lower value items in a foreign currency.